Stability conditions on Kuznetsov components: Fano threefolds

-By \emph{interior} we mean the open half-space containing the part of the negative cone with classes of positive rank, see also Figure~\ref{fig:E2location}.
+In terms of visualisations of the negative cone via cross-sections of $\R^3$ as in Figure~\ref{fig:tiltwalls}, this means that $\EE_2$ lies above the tangent lines at $\OO_X(-H)$ and $\OO_X$ in Figure~\ref{fig:E2location}.

-\begin{proof} By symmetry, the intersection of these two tangent planes is also contained in the plane $\mu_H(\blank) = \frac 12$ containing $v_H^2(\cE_2)$; therefore, it is enough to prove the claim for one of the two planes.
+\begin{proof} By the symmetry of $\R^3$ induced by $\lHom(\blank, \OO(-H))$, which leaves the quadratic form $\Delta_H$ invariant, the intersection of these two tangent planes is also contained in the plane $\mu_H(\blank) = -\frac 12$ containing $v_H^2(\cE_2)$; therefore, it is enough to prove the claim for one of the two planes.